vnminh0204/Collecto-game/README.md

 run `java -jar CollectoClient.jar'` if you want to run the CollectoClient.

-## 2. For the normal installation, these 2 main files are CollectoClient.java (in
+## 2. Normal installation

-CollectoGame/src/collectoclient package) and CollectoServer.java (in CollectoGame/src/server
+There are 2 main files are CollectoClient.java (in CollectoGame/src/collectoclient package) and CollectoServer.java (in CollectoGame/src/server
 package).
 These files have the main method to start client and server